MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/admin/manage/upgrade-distribution-lists.md

 5. Nella finestra di dialogo informazioni selezionare **Sì** per confermare l'aggiornamento.
 Il processo inizia immediatamente.
 A seconda delle dimensioni e del numero di DLs che si sta aggiornando, il processo può richiedere minuti o ore.<br/>Se la lista di distribuzione non può essere aggiornata, viene visualizzata una finestra di dialogo che indica questo problema.
 Visualizzare le [liste di distribuzione che non possono essere aggiornate](#which-distribution-lists-cannot-be-upgraded).

 6. Se si esegue l'aggiornamento di più liste di distribuzione, utilizzare l'elenco a discesa per filtrare le liste di distribuzione che sono state aggiornate.
-Se l'elenco non è completo, attendere un po' di tempo e quindi selezionare **Aggiorna** per vedere cosa è stato aggiornato correttamente.<br/>Al termine del processo di aggiornamento per tutte le liste di distribuzione selezionate, non viene visualizzato alcun avviso.
-Per ottenere questa informazione, è possibile esaminare le liste di distribuzione elencate in **Disponibili per l'aggiornamento** o **Liste di distribuzione aggiornate**.
+Se l'elenco non è completo, attendere un po' di tempo e quindi selezionare **Aggiorna** per vedere cosa è stato aggiornato correttamente.<br/>There's no notice that tells you when the upgrade process has completed for all DLs you selected.
+You can figure this out by looking to see what's listed under **Available for upgrade** or **Upgraded DLs**.

-7. Se è stata selezionata una lista di distribuzione per l'aggiornamento, ma questa viene ancora visualizzata nella pagina in Disponibili per l'aggiornamento, l'aggiornamento non è riuscito.
-Vedere [Che cosa fare se l'aggiornamento non riesce](#what-to-do-if-the-upgrade-doesnt-work).
+7. If you selected a DL for upgrade, but it's still appears on the page as Available to upgrade, then it failed to upgrade.
+See [What to do if the upgrade doesn't work](#what-to-do-if-the-upgrade-doesnt-work).

 > [!NOTE]
-> Se si ricevono messaggi di posta elettronica di riepilogo dei gruppi, si potrebbe notare nella parte inferiore una notifica che offre di aggiornare tutte le liste di distribuzione idonee di cui si è proprietari.
-Per altre informazioni sui messaggi di posta elettronica di riepilogo, vedere [Avviare una conversazione di gruppo in Outlook](https://support.microsoft.com/en-us/office/have-a-group-conversation-in-outlook-a0482e24-a769-4e39-a5ba-a7c56e828b22).
+> If you're getting the groups digest emails you may notice at the bottom that it will sometimes offer to let you upgrade any eligible distribution lists that you're the owner of.
+See [Have a group conversation in Outlook](https://support.microsoft.com/office/a0482e24-a769-4e39-a5ba-a7c56e828b22) for more information about digest emails.

 ## <a name="what-to-do-if-the-upgrade-doesnt-work"></a>Che cosa fare se l'aggiornamento non riesce

 Le liste di distribuzione il cui aggiornamento non riesce restano inalterate.

-Se l'aggiornamento di una o più liste di distribuzione **idonee** non riesce, aprire un [ticket di supporto](../contact-support-for-business-products.md).
-Il problema dovrà essere inoltrato al team dei tecnici dei gruppi, perché indaghi sul problema.
+If one or more **eligible** distribution lists fail to be upgraded, open a [Support ticket](../contact-support-for-business-products.md).
+The issue will need to be escalated to the Groups Engineering team for them to figure out the problem.

-È possibile che la lista di distribuzione non sia stata aggiornata a causa di un'interruzione del servizio, ma questo è piuttosto improbabile. È possibile attendere ancora e quindi riprovare ad aggiornare la lista di distribuzione.
+It's possible that the distribution list didn't get upgraded because of a service outage, but pretty unlikely.
+If you want, wait a while and then try to upgrade the DL again.

 ## <a name="how-to-use-powershell-to-upgrade-several-distribution-lists-at-the-same-time"></a>Come usare PowerShell per aggiornare diverse liste di distribuzione contemporaneamente